How to enjoy the moment and photograph it – is it ever possible?

 1) Ask yourself what you want the photographs for

-Confession: I have 11,851 photos spanning over a decade in my Flickr account.
+Confession: I have 14,169 photos spanning over almost two decades in my Flickr account.
 So many of them are images from parties I’ve been to, nights out, gigs, other random things happening, shots of people who were at best acquaintances, and whose names now I don’t even always recall.
 Close-up arty-farty shots of details like table decorations, when now a whole room shot would be much more interesting.

 If I’d asked myself WHY I wanted all these pictures, I might have thought ah well, I like the way this room is decorated and want to take ideas from it, or, you never know, these people might become very good friends, then 3 or 4 photos tops would have done.
 Instead of the 47 or so I took which are now deeply boring to scroll through.
 And the thing is, I’ll never even delete them … Would YOU have the inclination to sort through 12,000+ photos?
 It would break me, for sure!